pikkukurkku/excursion/README.md

-# excursion
+# Excursion
-An exercise from the Learn GitHub course by Codecademy
+Excursion is an off-platform project from the Learn GitHub course by Codecademy (https://www.codecademy.com/courses/learn-git/projects/f1-excursion)

 1. I needed to set up my project in Git
 2. Then I connected it to a repository in GitHub